 Read about whether you can freeze ground coffee.

-Although expired/old coffee is unlikely to make you sick, it lacks the flavors and aromas that we desire in coffee.
-Therefore, it is advisable that you avoid drinking old coffee.
+Although drinking expired or old coffee is unlikely to make you sick, it lacks the flavors and aromas that we desire in coffee.
+Therefore, we recommend that you avoid drinking old coffee.

-Always aim to use your coffee beans at a date that is as near the roasting date as possible; of course, after factoring in the 10 days priming period.
+Always aim to use your coffee beans at a date that is as near the roasting date as possible; of course, after factoring in the 10-day priming period.
 Buying the right quantity of coffee beans can minimize the chances of staling.